widelands/widelands/doc/sphinx/source/animations.rst

 * Export the new animations from Blender, preferably at all supported scales.
   Only export the higher resolution scales if the textures have sufficient resolution.

+* Alternatively, you can use the Java tool MipmapMaker that is contained in the widelands-media repository.
+  MipmapMaker accepts high-resolution images as input files (they should be at least 4 times the in-game size) and creates correctly named mipmap images for all supported scales for each animation, e.g.:

+  java MipmapMaker ~/widelands/data/tribes/workers/fancytribe/diligentworker walk_se 2 true true true 4.0

+  MipmapMaker is documented in ``widelands-media/graphics/tools/Graphics Tools (Java)/Readme``.

 .. _animations_map_object_types: